banzai-tactics/TDS-project/README.md

 * [Diabetes](experiments/regression.ipynb) Dataset - augmenting for regression tasks.

 # Supported methods for augmenting data
 We implemented all-in-one Object to augment the data with different oversampling methods.
 Each method can be utilized in two ways, either to balance the data or to sample randomly from it.
-Note that in counterfactual methods, you cant balance regression task.
+Note that in counterfactual methods, you can't balance regression task.
 This works for any type of data - binary classification, multi-class classification and regression. the supported methods are:
 * Random over sampling
 * SMOTE